 - Once a company team has won a division in any of the Corporate Challenge races, those individual team members are not eligible to score on any other team at any other Corporate Challenge race.

 - Company teams representing retail stores that predominantly feature running shoes and apparel are not eligible for overall team awards.

-- Participants in the 2015 Championship in San Francisco may not be included on a team scorecard in any division for any of the 2015 regular series races.
-These participants are eligible to be part of a corporate team roster and run in 2015 Corporate Challenge races, but they may not score.
+- Participants in the 2016 Championship may not be included on a team scorecard in any division for any of the 2016 regular series races.
+These participants are eligible to be part of a corporate team roster and run in 2016 Corporate Challenge races, but they may not score.